GJason88/staplerecipes/README.md

 ### Frontend Setup

-This project is built with React + TypeScript along with Redux-Saga, and Vite.js as the build tool.
+This project is built with React + TypeScript along with Redux, and Vite.js as the build tool.

 Install dependencies